facebookresearch/pytorch_GAN_zoo/README.md

 1 - MODEL_NAME is the name of the model you want to run.
 Currently, two models are available:
     - PGAN(progressive growing of gan)
     - PPGAN(decoupled version of PGAN)
+    TODO: isn't it PGAN, DCGAN and StyleGAN ?

 2 - CONFIGURATION_FILE(mandatory): path to a training configuration file.
 This file is a json file containing at least a pathDB entry with the path to the training dataset.
 See below for more informations about this file.